uwasystemhealth/Maintenance_Work_Order_Processing_Pipeline_Public/README.md

 # Maintenance_Work_Order_Processing_Pipeline_Public

 A repository for the maintenance work order processing pipeline (PUBLIC)

+IMPORTANT!
+THIS REPOSITORY REPRESENTS A MOMENT IN TIME (FEB 2020) AND WILL NOT BE CHANGED.
+Additional work has been planned for this pipeline and will be published at a later date.

 The NLP pipeline takes raw maintenance work orders, and tags then according to their symptom/state, maintenance activity and maintenance item.
 These three stages are downstream dependant and must be run in the correct order.
 The correct order of execution is shown in the src/run.py file.